-- Tasmanian devil is a key stone species in the ecosystem of Tasmania.
+- Tasmanian devil is a keystone species in the ecosystem of Tasmania.

 - They are mainly scavengers and eat carrion.
-Road kills and other already dead animals is a major part of their diet.
+Road kills and other already dead animals are a major part of their diet.
 They eat the carcass of an animal in minutes that would otherwise take months to decompose.
 In this way, they clean the forest and are often described as the vacuum cleaners of the forest.

 - Tasmanian devils are also predators of many animal species that are pests for agriculture, such as rodents.
 Farmers often praise them as they are the natural cleaners of the pests from their farms.